joel-jeremy/externalized-properties/README.md

 }
 ```

-Externalized Properties provides enough information to conversion handlers for them to be able to convert each item from the `list-of-numbers` property to an integer (provided a conversion handler is registered to convert to an integer).
+Externalized Properties is capable of converting each item from the `list-of-numbers` property to an integer (provided a converter is registered to convert to an integer).

 An arbitraty generic type parameter depth is supported.
 For example,